The WWPH Team

 Len Kruger, Treasurer

-Our mission is to publish literary poets and prose writers, in fiction and creative nonfiction, from across Washington DC, Maryland, and Virginia who showcase our region’s rich diversity and talents.
-We embrace and foster diversity within our own organization, strive to be an anti-racist organization, and an ally to the marginalized and historically underrepresented writers across the region.
+Our mission is to publish poets and prose writers, in fiction and creative nonfiction, from across Washington DC, Maryland, and Virginia who showcase our region’s rich diversity and talents.
+We embrace and foster diversity within our organization, strive to be an anti-racist organization and an ally to the marginalized and historically underrepresented writers across the region.
 As a cooperative press, we will bring this effort forward in all our work to reflect and foster the larger literary community in the DMV.
+Established in 1975, the Washington Writers’ Publishing House is the longest continuously operating cooperative nonprofit literary small press in the United States.